Pineapplesan2/School-Bell-System/README.md

 In the new version, the BellTimes.txt can be edited in the format it's currently in to add in additional times.
 However with the way the code is written.
 It is **STRONGLY** inadvisable to have over 30 different entries in this file.

-The recommended restart time on the program is once a month, after which, efficiency may start to noticeably reduce and lag to the system the program is running on may gradually increase.
+The recommended restart time on the program is once a month, after which, if not restarted, efficiency may start to noticeably reduce and lag to the system the program is running on may gradually increase.